Niels Bohr Quantum Summer School

 A yearly event with varying programs we welcome both Danish and international Ph.D. students, providing a unique international perspective aiming to foster real, applicable quantum talent.
 Attending the summer school is a unique opportunity to connect with like-minded peers and industry leaders, expanding your professional network across borders and professional paths.

-Additionally, you will participate in a Student Challenge.
-Divided into groups based on your chosen topic, you will tackle hands-on projects in areas such as experimental realization, theory & simulations, algorithms & applications, business, and education & outreach.
+- Student Challenge.
+Divided into groups you will tackle hands-on projects in areas such as experimental realization, theory & simulations, algorithms & applications, business, and education & outreach.

-The Niels Bohr Quantum Summer School also includes a social program designed to foster connections among the participants and taking a look at the local scene in the city of the event.
+- The Niels Bohr Quantum Summer School includes a social program to foster connections among the participants and introduce them to the vibrant city of Odense - and of course have fun.

-The Niels Bohr Quantum Summer School is a direct result of the Danish National Quantum Strategy Part 2, published in 2023.
-The summer school is designed to showcase the entire Danish quantum ecosystem, aligning with the strategy’s objective of fostering a robust and innovative quantum sector in Denmark.
+The Niels Bohr Quantum Summer School is a direct result of the Danish National Quantum Strategy, published in 2023.
+The summer school is therefore designed to showcase the entire Danish quantum ecosystem, aligning with the strategy’s objective of attracting quantum talent to Denmark and fostering a robust and innovative quantum sector.
+In its first year, the summer school was held in Copenhagen at the

 Fostering Quantum Talent Development